-RateLimit-Montly-Limit: Your monthly limit, e.g the maximum number of API calls allowed per month (10k by default).
+RateLimit-Monthly-Limit: Your monthly rate limit, e.g the maximum number of API calls allowed per 30-day period (10k by default).

 RateLimit-Interval-Limit: The burst rate limit, e.g the maximum number of API calls allowed per second (5 by default).

-RateLimit-Monthly-Remaining: The total remaining API calls allowed for the current month.
+RateLimit-Monthly-Remaining: The total remaining API calls allowed for the current 30-day period.